 Trends and Latest Developments

 Current trends in acidity research focus on understanding and predicting the acidity of hydrogen atoms in complex molecular environments, such as those found in enzymes and catalysts.
-Computational methods, such as density functional theory (DFT), are increasingly used to calculate the acidity of hydrogen atoms and to predict the outcome of chemical reactions.
+Which means computational methods, such as density functional theory (DFT), are increasingly used to calculate the acidity of hydrogen atoms and to predict the outcome of chemical reactions.
 These computational tools allow chemists to explore the acidity of molecules that are difficult or impossible to study experimentally.

 Another trend is the use of acidity as a tool for designing new catalysts.
 By carefully controlling the acidity of a catalyst, chemists can selectively activate specific bonds in a molecule, leading to more efficient and selective chemical reactions.
 This approach is particularly important in the development of sustainable chemical processes.